 In our opinion, there are few things better in life than a glass of premium Scotch or bourbon served at room temperature, but for some folks, that dram goes down even smoother when cold.
 For that, you can add some dense cubes of ice or, if you prefer a drink of the non-diluted variety, a few whiskey stones (sometimes known as whiskey rocks).
-And what exactly are whiskey stones, you ask?
+And what exactly are whiskey rocks, you ask?
 The answer is pretty straightforward: they’re cubed or spherical alternatives to ice that are made using materials like soapstone or even stainless steel.
 Because they don’t melt, whiskey stones won’t dilute your quality single malt.
-Now for the more important question: do whiskey stones actually work?
+Now for the more important question: do whiskey rocks actually work?

 The good news is that whiskey stones – or whisky stones, depending on where you hail from – do work, generally speaking.
 The bad news is that most of them don’t work too well, and won’t sustain a chill factor with the same efficacy as ice.
-That said, some whisky stones will actually bring the temperature of your dram down by 11.1 °C (51.98°F), and keep the drink nice and cold for a good while.
+That said, some scotch rocks will actually bring the temperature of your dram down by 11.1 °C (51.98°F), and keep the drink nice and cold for a good while.
 We discuss all this and more in our complete guide below, which includes the best whisky stones you can currently find.

-What are whiskey stones?
+What are Whiskey Stones?

-To better answer the question “what are whiskey stones?” and to help clarify how whiskey stones work, you might start by understanding the science behind chilled beverages in general.
+To better answer the question “what are whiskey stones?” and to help clarify how whiskey rocks work, you might start by understanding the science behind chilled beverages in general.
 You see, it’s all about the transfer of heat.
 For example, when a cube of ice lands in a glass of delicious bourbon whiskey, it’s not the low temperature of the ice spreading into the warm liquid that makes the drink cold, but rather the bourbon’s heat escaping toward the ice (and causing it to melt).

 Meanwhile, whisky stones (or “whiskey” stones since you’re drinking bourbon) work in a similar manner, in that they absorb the heat from your boozy beverage.
 However, because the stones don’t melt, the cooling period commonly stops sooner than later.
-As a result, most whiskey stones are usually less effective than solid ice cubes or spherical molds.
-Usually, but not always, as some of the best whiskey stones (namely the ones made of steel) won’t just get your dram down to ice cold levels, they’ll keep it at those levels for a respectable amount of time.
+As a result, most whiskey stones are usually less effective than solid ice cubes or spherical moulds.
+Usually, but not always, as some of the best whiskey rocks (namely the ones made of steel) won’t just get your dram down to ice cold levels, they’ll keep it at those levels for a respectable amount of time.

 Do Whisky Stones or Scotch Stones Actually Work?

 Naturally, there are exceptions to the rule, most of which come in the form of stainless steel whisky balls.
 Yet it should be noted that even the steel variants won’t activate with the same expediency of ice, meaning you’ll be waiting longer for your drink to chill.
 In our opinion, that’s a small sacrifice to make, but still one worth mentioning.
-Of course, if you’re the kind of man who actually likes a discernible amount of water in his whisky, then you should skip whisky stones altogether and stick with the ice cubes.
+Of course, if you’re the kind of man who actually likes a discernible amount of water in his whisky, then you should skip scotch rocks altogether and stick with the ice cubes.

-Stainless Steel Whisky Stones
+What are Stainless Steel Whisky Stones?

 As mentioned above, many of the best Scotch and whisky stones aren’t stones at all, but steel balls.
-Just be careful with stainless steel whisky stones because you don’t want them seeping a metallic taste into your drink.
+Just be careful with stainless steel whisky rocks because you don’t want them seeping a metallic taste into your drink.
 To be on the safe side, stick with the ones below:

-BonBon Large Steel Whiskey Balls
+1. BonBon Large Steel Whiskey Balls

 These shiny orbs from BonBon deliver 5.5cm of 304 stainless steel.
 Backed by a lifetime warranty, the whisky balls won’t dilute your beverage or hinder it with a metallic aftertaste.

-Balls of Steel Whiskey Stones
+2. Balls of Steel Whiskey Stones

-Pucs Stainless Steel Whiskey Stones
+3. Pucs Stainless Steel Whiskey Stones

 Still feeling the steel?
 Then check out these machined whisky stones from Pucs.
-Not only do they tout a robust design, but they come inside a handcrafted hardwood case – making them an ideal whiskey stones gift set.
+Not only do they tout a robust design, but they come inside a handcrafted hardwood case – making them an ideal whiskey rocks gift set.

-Stainless Steel Bullets
+4. Stainless Steel Bullets

 True to their name, these stainless steel whisky stones resemble beautiful bullets.
 They don’t take long to freeze and they won’t dilute your drink.
 Plus, they’re a sure-fire conversation starter.
 Get a set for yourself and one for your whiskey-loving (or gun-toting) friend.

-Soapstone Whisky Stones
+What are Soapstone Whisky Stones?

 When most people hear the words “whisky stones” or “whisky rocks”, they picture the nonporous soapstone variants (assuming those people aren’t picturing ice cubes, that is).
-While not as effective as stainless steel, soapstone has a rugged aesthetic going for it, in that each whisky stone quite literally consists of chiseled rock.
+While not as effective as stainless steel, soapstone has a rugged aesthetic going for it, in that each whisky stone quite literally consists of chiselled rock.
 Meanwhile, because the soapstone is nonporous, no harmful flavours or aromas will get into your whisky.
 Here are the best soapstone whisky stones:

-Teroforma CLASSIC Whisky Stones
+2. Teroforma CLASSIC Whisky Stones

-These light grey whisky stones from Teroforma (the original whisky stone maker) aren’t called “CLASSIC” for nothing.
+These light grey whisky rocks from Teroforma (the original whisky stone maker) aren’t called “CLASSIC” for nothing.
 Each one is handcrafted in the oldest soapstone mill in America, and downright eye-pleasing as a result.

-Teroforma MAX Large Whisky Stone
+3. Teroforma MAX Large Whisky Stones

-Granite Whisky Stones
+What are Granite Whisky Stones?

-EM Collection Large Granite Whiskey Rocks
+1. EM Collection Large Granite Whiskey Rocks

 A perfect gift for friends or loved ones, the EM Collection hosts eight granite whisky rocks, two crystal whisky glasses, and a velvet bag.
 It all comes inside a luxurious wooden box.

-Brotec Round Granite Whiskey Stones
+2. Brotec Round Granite Whiskey Stones

 Available in a set of six are these completely distinctive granite whisky rocks from Brotec.
 Get them for the eye-catching patterns, keep them for the undiluted, chilled whisky.